carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ### ML4Bio software setup

 We will be using ML4 Bio software.
 Refer to the [Setup](https://gitter-lab.github.io/ml-bio-workshop/setup.html) for instructions on how to install and launch the software.
+To better understand the GUI environment, check out the [About GUI page in Extras](https://gitter-lab.github.io/ml-bio-workshop/about/index.html).
+All of the datasets that we will be using for this workshop have been engineered to fit the GUI requirements.
+If you want to experiement with your own data, make sure to follow the guidelines in the *About GUI* page.

 ## Machine Learning workflow (Make our own version of this)